 FCI technology will certainly help organizations get started with data classification.
 It is available in all editions of Windows Server and doesn’t require any additional licensing beyond what is needed to use Windows as a file server.
 Because FCI relies on the Windows Search service and Dynamic Access Control, the necessary infrastructure is likely already in place in your organization.
 Integration with Windows Explorer means that there’s no need to install a client on end user devices.

 However, FCI has numerous limitations when compared to third-party data classification tools.
 First and foremost, the tool works with Windows-based file servers only.
 Organizations that use EMC, NetApp, SharePoint, Office 365 and other systems to store data won’t be able to classify that content using FCI.

 There are other drawbacks as well.
 While classification properties can be managed centrally in Active Directory, classification rules must be set on each file server, a tedious process that can be automated using PowerShell.
 You’ll also need to make sure that Windows Search is able to index the files you want to classify, which might mean installing the Microsoft Office Filter Pack, and iFilters for other file types, on your file servers.
 Reporting isn’t centralized, so you’ll need to touch each server to generate a report.

 FCI can help organizations locate and classify the data they store on Windows-based file servers, so it can be a useful tool for getting started with data classification.
-However, to implement the comprehensive data classification and management required to ensure security and regulatory compliance, organizations need to invest in a third-party solution.
+However, to implement the comprehensive data classification and management required to ensure security and regulatory compliance, organizations need to invest in data discovery and classification software.